Testimonials for Team works!

 “ ... gives you a different perspective on your own culture.”

 Max Orthey from Cologne, Germany, is in his last year of training.
-He talks to us about what aspects of an assignment with Team works! in Africa would appeal to him most, what he would ask his colleagues at the host enterprise and what his family and employer would think of Team works!
+He talks to us about what aspects of an internship with Team works! in Africa would appeal to him most, what he would ask his colleagues at the host enterprise and what his family and employer would think of Team works!

 “You can learn to think globally”